-One of the many roles of a HR professional is to ensure company employees are treated fairly and legally, following HR Compliance Laws.
-This is especially challenging for HR departments because laws and regulations are constantly evolving, and new and updated Employment and Labour Laws come into effect each year.
+One of the many roles of a HR professional is to ensure that employees are treated fairly and legally, following HR Compliance Laws.
+Therefore, HR departments must stay updated with the new and updated Employment and Labour Laws introduced each year.

-Compliance is an integral requirement of the Human Resources department.
-Aside from GDPR compliance, internal KPI assessments, and the regular auditing of documents and records, there are many factors managers need to be aware of to ensure HR compliance at all levels of a large or small business.
+HR Compliance is the commitment of an organisation to establish policies and procedures to meet necessary laws and regulations.
+Aside from GDPR compliance, internal KPI assessments, and the regular auditing of documents and records, there are many factors that managers need to be aware of to assure HR compliance.

-There are a number of factors that must be observed to guarantee employment law and statutory compliance in HR.
-Here are 3 of the most important compliance issues encountered in human resources management:
+Many factors must be observed to guarantee employment law and statutory compliance in HR.
+Here are 3 of the most important compliance issues encountered in human resources management.